RavEngine/RavEngine/README.md

 # RavEngine
-A C++ cross-platform game framework.
-Notable features
+A C++ cross-platform game framework, with emphasis on performance and ease of use.
+Notable features:
-1. multithreaded object evaluation
+1. Automatic multithreaded object evaluation
-   - ECS data-oriented and Actor-Tick object-oriented supported simultaneously
+   - ECS data-oriented and Scripting-style object-oriented supported simultaneously
+   - the OOP scripting system is powered by ECS and automatically threaded
-2. GPU-accelerated or CPU-multithreaded physics (Nvidia PhysX)
+2. CPU-multithreaded physics simulation (Nvidia PhysX 4.1)
+3. Easy memory management handled via automatic reference counting
-3. Supports native platform rendering APIs (Metal, DirectX)
+4. Supports native platform rendering APIs (Metal, DirectX)
-4. Easy integration with CMake
+5. Easy integration with CMake

+Note: RavEngine is a programmer's engine.
+As such, there is no GUI editor, and there unlikely will ever be one.

+## This is early alpha
+Expect bugs and frequent breaking changes.
+Do not use in serious projects.

 ## Supported platforms
 1. macOS 10.15 or newer (no ARM currently)